Designed to help manage breathing & make day-to-day living easier

 You will also be invited to continue with a tailored exercise programme for a small charge. (link to ongoing exercise sessions).

-For more information about Pulmonary Rehabilitation, please contact Grace Lobley or Louisa Stonehewer on 024 7623 4570.
+For more information about Pulmonary Rehabilitation, please contact Jon Prosser or Louisa Stonehewer on 024 7623 4570.
 If you are a health professional and wish to arrange rehabilitation sessions for a patient with moderate, severe or very severe COPD (MRC 3-5), the referral forms are available on the GP Gateway.

 Pulmonary Rehabilitation – case study